Ben Mosley

-Mosley's first exhibition as a professional artist was at the Manchester Art Show in 2003 since then he has had solo exhibitions at various venues in London and has shown his work at the coveted Saatchi Gallery in 2022.
+Mosley's first exhibition as a professional artist was at the Manchester Art Show in 2003 since then he has had solo exhibitions at various venues in London and has shown his work at the coveted Saatchi Gallery in 2022 and 2023.
 He was the first artist to paint a mural at Wembley Stadium which was designed to show the transition from the old Wembley Stadium to the new Wembley Stadium depicting the ground's history from 1923 and which covers an area of 20m.
 As Artist in Residence at the home of football, Mosley has forty paintings displayed in a permanent collection at Club Wembley.
-Mosley is currently official artist for Team GB] having created a medal moments mural in Carnaby street in London celebrating every medal won by Team GB at the Tokyo Olympics.
-He's also going to be working with Team GB in Paris 2024.
+Mosley is currently the official artist for Team GB, having created a live medal moments mural in Carnaby street in London celebrating every medal won by Team GB at the Tokyo Olympics.
+During the Paris 2024 Olympic Games, he completed a bespoke collection of Olympic paintings in Team GB house in front of a live audience in Paris celebrating every medal won by Team GB.
+Mosley based the paintings on the colours of the Olympic rings, they were titled Olympic Blue, Olympic Yellow, Olympic Black, Olympic Green and Olympic Red, painted in real time and containing 24k gold.
+He also completed a live painting at the opening ceremony capturing Team GB on the River Seine.
+During the Winter Olympics Milano Cortina 2026, Mosley created a live painting celebrating every Olympic medal won by Team GB from 1924 to 2026.